JeffCarpenter/puq/README.md

 *Animated figure illustrates uncertainty regions produced by RDA-PUQ*.

 **TLDR**:
-Given an input image, we aim to predict a linear space called the uncertainty region.
+Given an input image, PUQ estimates a linear space called the uncertainty region.
 This space is constructed using adaptively-assigned linear uncertainty axes that take into account the spatial dependencies within the image.
 The uncertainty region is defined by lower and upper bounds on projection values along these axes.
-Our method guarantees, by design, that the uncertainty region produced will highly likely contain the unknown ground truth image.
+The method guarantees, by design, that the uncertainty region produced will highly likely contain the unknown ground truth image.
 Additionally, the linear subspace is guaranteed to restore the ground truth image with a small error while a small number of axes are capable of capturing the majority of the uncertainty within the image.

 ## Citation